PatrickHuembeli/QML-Course-UPC-2019/README.md

 **Second assignment:**
 - Train a policy to find which frequency can drive a three level system from the initial state to a target state.
 More details to come...

+# Google Colab File
+For those who cannot make all the packages run on their computer, they can create a google Colab file.
+For this they need a google / gmail account and access their google drive.

+The Homework for fully connected NN and CNN should be done in the Colab file directly.
+The other homework can be done either on Colab or locally.

+**Pytorch and Colab**
+The following [link](https://colab.research.google.com/drive/1_pmKbc_sN32TMHSXotBug-QqJAHkT9-s) provides a Colab file that helps you set up everything on Colab for pytorch.
+You will be able to access your data on your google drive and install python packages like pytorch.

+This file will help you set up the first neural network that classifies Ising configurations according to their phases, like in this [publication](https://arxiv.org/pdf/1605.01735.pdf).
+The data for this can be found on https://github.com/carrasqu/data_nature_phy_paper, which is the author's GitHub page. **This is not homework.
+This file just provides an example how to set up everything.
+But for those interested we recommend to reproduce the [paper](https://arxiv.org/pdf/1605.01735.pdf)**

+Don't forget to activate the GPUs/TPUs (Go to Edit and then notebook settings) when using keras or pytorch.
+Beware: TPUs work only with tensorflow and keras.